Falling Item Prevention for Pallet Racks

 One of your documented processes should be, “How do I load and unload racks?”

-Load your racks evenly, with the loads centered
+Load your racks evenly, with the load

 Many racks have wire deck or pallet supports that help them take nonstandard or undersized pallets.
 This is helpful, but if you misapply the load, loads can fall.
 The center of gravity for your pallets should not be focused on the front part of the beam level, as this pulls the rack forward.